Current Courses at TED University

 EE 311 – Signals and Systems

-A third-year undergraduate core course covering continuous-time and discrete-time signals, linear systems, Fourier analysis, and sampling theory.
+A third-year undergraduate course covering continuous-time and discrete-time signals, linear systems, Fourier analysis, and sampling theory.

 EE 413 – Communication Systems II